More information on our UK animal welfare

 By working with our supplier partners and industry experts, we have defined 8 on-going commitments.
 These outline our approach to help reduce antibiotic use in UK agriculture:

-- We restrict the use of the highest priority “critically important” antibiotics for human health (fluoroquinolones, 3rd and 4th generation cephalosporins and colistin)* in our supply chain and make sure these antibiotics are used only as a treatment of last resort, where no other viable treatment is available to prevent animal welfare issues**.
+- We restrict the use of the highest priority “critically important” antibiotics for human health (fluoroquinolones, 3rd and 4th generation cephalosporins and colistin)as defined by the European Medicines Agency in our supply chain and make sure these antibiotics are used only as a treatment of last resort, where no other viable treatment is available to prevent animal welfare issues.
 We are working with our suppliers to reduce the use of other critically important antibiotics, including the macrolides.

 - We work with our suppliers to make sure there is no unauthorised use of veterinary medicines, including antibiotics, in our supply chain.